Johannes Wiedewelt: Return to Denmark and an artistic career

 In 1765-1766 he delivered a plaster allegorical relief and twelve medallions of the Oldenborg kings to the sumptuous Knights Hall (Riddersalen) at Christiansborg Palace, plus additional decorative pieces.
 These were all lost in the fire of 1794.
 Some of the medallions are evidenced in engravings.

-He served as Treasurer of the Academy 1767-1772, and served as Director of the same 1772-1778, 1780-1789, and 1793-1795.
+He served as Treasurer of the Academy 1767–1772, and served as Director of the same 1772–1778, 1780–1789, and 1793–1795.
 He exhibited at the Salon for the first time in 1769, and subsequently in 1778 and 1794.

 In 1769 he completed the monument to Frederik V in Roskilde Cathedral which includes a large sarcophagus resting on footpieces and decorated by numerous sculptures, behind which is a column topped of an urn, a medallion with the king's portrait, and on each side of the sarcophagus, sitting approx. 9' high above the floor, are two crowned, grieving female figures representing Denmark and Norway.
 The memorial chapel was created as a collaboration between Wiedewelt and architect Caspar Frederik Harsdorff.

 Later career

 In 1768-1769 Wiedewelt traveled to Paris and London in the company of architect Nicolas-Henri Jardin, then architect for Frederik's Church, now known as the Marble Church (Marmorkirken).
 His travel journals show that he visited famous gardens during the trip, and studied them carefully.

-Large commissions from the court slowed down drastically after this foreign tour, as Johann Friedrich Struensee's took over control of the country from the weak, young, schizophrenic, newly crowned King Christian VII and put his cost-cutting reforms into place between 1769-1771.
+Large commissions from the court slowed down drastically after this foreign tour, as Johann Friedrich Struensee's took over control of the country from the weak, young, schizophrenic, newly crowned King Christian VII and put his cost-cutting reforms into place between 1769 and 1771.
 These cutbacks also resulted in Jardin's losing his position with the Church after this same two-year travel.
-German-born Struensee was widely disliked, and between 1770-1772 Wiedewelt created a series of drawings satirizing Struensee and his associate Count Enevold Brandt.
+German-born Struensee was widely disliked, and between 1770 and 1772 Wiedewelt created a series of drawings satirizing Struensee and his associate Count Enevold Brandt.
 He also designed several coins for Christian VII in 1771.

 Starting in the early 1770s, the reaction to Struensee led to a wider distrust of foreigners in positions of power in Denmark.
 This included the foreign-born artists, especially French artists, in the King's service who lost power and influence in Denmark's official artistic and Academic circles.
 Friend Jardin resigned his professorship at the Academy on 26 March 1771.

 From this point on, although Wiedewelt remained court sculptor until his death, his commissions came primarily from private patrons, and were mostly grave monuments and sarcophaguses.
 He received many such commissions, and during a thirty-year period he produced over 36 such works.
 Among these are one for Ludvig Holberg in Sorø made in 1779, and another for the first wife of Adam Gottlob Moltke, statesman and high official at the Danish Court.